 Finally, $Z_1 = Z + I$.
-We are going to prove that $H_0$ is generated by $(Z_1,\{A,B,C,a,b,c\},\{a_0\})$ if and only if $H_1$ is generated by the original fusion grammar $FG$.
-Informally, we simple make a hypergraph $I$ with one big $a_0$-labeled hyperedge, to which we attach hyperedges of the target hypergraph $H_1$.
+We are going to prove that $H_0$ is generated by $(Z_1,\{A,B,C,a,b,c\},\{a_0\})$ if and only if $H_1$ is generated by the initial fusion grammar $FG$.
+Informally, we simply make a hypergraph $I$ with one big $a_0$-labeled hyperedge, to which we attach hyperedges of the target hypergraph $H_1$.
 It is not hard to see that, if we fuse $H_1$ and $I$, then the result is exactly $H_0$. \end{example}